mckennatim/spa/README.md

       on click `get devices for this user and app and loc and store in ls` navto home/:locid

-    if login
+    if registered
-      onclick navto soauth
       on callback
         store email and token in ls
-        `get locids for this user and appId` if locids==1
+        if ! locids `get locids for this user and appId` if locids==1
           `get devices for this user and app and loc and store in ls` navto home/:locid[0]